-The full version of the book entitled Expelled to Paradise, which is one of the outcomes of the Re-presenting the Past project, can be downloaded HERE!
+The full version of the book can be downloaded HERE!

 Under the project, an international research team led by prof. Ian Christie (University of Birkbeck, President of Europa Cinemas) and researchers from Palacky University in Olomouc, FAMU and other scientific institutions in the country.

 History and visuality with special concern on pahtasmagoria and panorama in the past, were the first issues of the series of lectures by hosting prof. Ian Christie at Palacky University in Olomouc during October and November 2012.